 Advocacy, Awareness and Events

-RWF activities increase positive LGBT visibility by demonstrating the LGBT community’s compassion, concern, and leadership by building bridges with the international LGBT and world communities.
-Our actions change how the world sees LGBT people.
+RWF activities increase positive LGBTQ visibility by demonstrating the LGBTQ community’s compassion, concern, and leadership by building bridges with the international LGBTQ and world communities.
+Our actions change how the world sees LGBTQ people.

 RWF Humanitarian Aid Journey – annual group tour to a country open to cross-cultural education and interaction; as part of the tour, RWF travelers typically participate in community projects, attend educational presentations, and deliver medical and/or school supplies and equipment.